Sunday, June 13, 2021

 First - there is actually something special going on.
 If there is a giant slug in the basement, the PCs might think of getting hold of a sack of salt to damage it.
 Does the larder have salt, and if so how much?
 The DM can make this up on the fly -- if the description was "well stocked larder", I would venture there is at least a medium sized sack of salt, enough for one meaningful attack comparable to alchemist fire.
 But if there is a whole barrel of salt, because the writer thought of the tactic, then this should be pointed out in the adventure text.

-Second, it is harder than one thinks to come up with colorful descriptions of such mundane rooms on the fly, without falling into the same, repetitive stereotypes and patterns, and the writer wants to provide help.
+Second, it is harder than one thinks to come up with colorful descriptions of such mundane rooms on the fly, without falling into the same, repetitive stereotypes and patterns, and the writer wants to provide help for a more colorful description.

 Fourth, the writer of the adventure did not think about how to make his design useful in play.
 They are the kind of writer who likes writing, and likely also write paragraphs about what the room used to contain that players will never learn about and that are irrelevant to the exploration at hand.